Rhinezly/Pupolation-decline-detection/README.md

 This is not standalone C but rather a "plugin" to be mounted and recognised by R via an API.

 In terminal, run `R CMD SHLIB aestivation3.c -fopenmp`.
 This will create a shared object with the same name but in .so extension (.dll in Windows).
-The shared object can then be mounted to R. The code to do it is already included in `LD.R`.
+The shared object can then be mounted to R. The code to mount it is already included in `LD.R`.

 - **hpc_*.sh**